1947 UK & Ireland Greyhound Racing Year: Summary

 Racing was seriously affected by the Winter of 1946–47 in the United Kingdom and the fuel crisis.
 Tracks were forced to close from 11 February and on 11 February Sir Guy Bower, a Department Secretary for the Government, had closed down all greyhound tracks to conserve fuel and when racing was allowed to return it was restricted to Saturdays.
 On 15 March the fuel ban was lifted after 29 days, but 160 meetings were lost in London alone.

 Despite the loss of nearly two months of racing the returns for the year were significant, the extraordinary year of 1946 would never be matched again but totalisator returns still reached £131,460,177.
-The government increased their tote tax deduction to 10%, earning over £13 million for the treasury, track deductions remained at 6%.
+The government increased their tote tax deduction to 10%, earning over £13 million for the treasury, while track deductions remained at 6%.
 The government was subject to criticism from the industry because of the view that it was being treated harshly and unfairly in regard to tax, despite the fact that the excess profit tax had been removed in January 1947.

 Trev's Perfection won the triple crown (the English Greyhound Derby, Scottish Greyhound Derby and Welsh Greyhound Derby) becoming the first greyhound in history to achieve this.

 Tracks

 Oxford's Managing Director Leslie Calcutt was appointed as Director of Bristol Greyhound Racing Association Ltd. Wembley under the leadership of Arthur Elvin announces significant profits of £610,000 of which £343,000 was taken by the government in tax.

+Swansea Greyhound Stadium in Fforestfach opened on 14 June, it was the third track in the Swansea area to open, although both Glais Stadium and White City Swansea were no longer in operation.